falsandtru/true-lru/README.md

 There are three kinds of recency relationships between entries, used and used, used and unused, and unused and unused.
 However, LRU and Clock violate some recency.
 True LRU outperforms LRU and Clock by observing all recency.

-The fundamental error is that new entries are considered most recently used.
+The fundamental error of LRU is that new entries are considered most recently used.
 In fact, they have never been used in the cache.
 Therefore, new entries must to be added after the entries actually used.

 ```
 Sequence: 1, 2, 3, 3, 2, 4